 Strategic management is a level of managerial activity below setting goals and above tactics.
 Strategic management provides overall direction to the enterprise and is closely related to the field of Organization Studies.
-In the field of business administration it is useful to talk about "strategic consistency" between the organization and its environment or "strategic consistency."
-According to Arieu "there is strategic consistency when the actions of an organization are consistent with the expectations of management, and these in turn are with the market and the context."
+In 1970, there is a shift of business policy towards strategic management which deals with taking crucial decisions, action oriented management and deciding long term objectives of the organisation.